-You can make a report to our online reporting portal at any time by accessing star.relyplatform.com/report.
+You can make a report via our online reporting portal at any time.
 You may elect to remain anonymous or choose to share your contact details with TSEG.

 If you make a report on the online reporting portal, your report will be received by nominated authorised members of the Incident, Breaches and Whistleblowing Governance team (i.e., Disclosure Officers within Group Compliance), who will then determine the next steps.